VMware profit beats estimates, names new CFO

-Software maker VMware Inc's (VMW.N) third-quarter profit beat estimates on stronger-than-expected sales to the U.S. government, but it forecast current-quarter revenue in a range largely below expectations.
+Oct 23 Software maker VMware Inc's (VMW.N) third quarter profit beat estimates on continued demand for virtual servers and cloud computing technologies, but it forecast a weak fourth quarter.

 VMware also named Jonathan Chadwick as its new chief financial officer on Tuesday.
 Chadwick has previously served as Microsoft Corp's (MSFT.O) corporate vice president and as the CFO of Skype.